Karine Jean-Pierre: Personal life

 Jean-Pierre's book, Moving Forward: A Story of Hope, Hard Work, and the Promise of America, was published in 2019.
 She reviews her life and encourages people to become involved in politics.
 It was described by WJLA-TV as "part memoir, part call to arms".
+Jean-Pierre was inducted as an honorary member of Alpha Kappa Alpha sorority on July 13, 2025.